Soyuz 32: Progress 7, radio telescope deployed, return to Earth

 Progress 7 was launched 28 June and docked at Salyut 6 two days later.
 It carried 1,230 kg of supplies including food, plants, mail and a 10-metre diameter radio telescope.
 The station's orbit was raised 3 and 4 July to a 399–411 km orbit, the highest at which a Salyut had operated.
 This was because no more Progress flights were planned for 1979 and the Salyut's propulsion system was suspect, so the decision was to raise the station's orbit as high as possible before the crew returned to Earth.
 Propellant was transferred by 17 July.
 When the Progress craft undocked, the wire mesh parabolic telescope was unfurled.
 A camera aboard the tanker beamed the scene to Earth.

 The KRT-10 radio telescope was deployed out of the rear docking port, but results proved disappointing and the cosmonauts ejected it on August 9.
 Trouble happened again when the antenna became snared on the port, forcing the tired cosmonauts to perform an unscheduled space walk on 15 August to cut it loose.
 Ryumin, attached to a tether, used hand rails to get to the antenna and cut it away.
 Then he and Lyakhov retrieved a materials experiment left on the station's exterior.
 Because the space walk was so late in the mission, the crew was apprehensive as they were not in the best physical condition to carry it out, so they left letters in the Soyuz return vehicle in case they did not survive.

 They packed several experiments in Soyuz 34 and departed the space station 19 August, reentering two days later and landing 170 km southeast of Dzhezkazgan.
 Because the cosmonauts were so weakened from six months in zero gravity (a bouquet of flowers presented to them reportedly felt like "a ton of bricks"), a system of slides and chutes had to be deployed for them to exit the Soyuz descent module.
 Lyakhov lost 5.5 kg during the flight (Ryumin's weight was the same) and both experienced a 20% reduction in lower leg volume.
 They recovered in seven days, several days faster than expected.

 The mission had lasted 175 days, a new endurance record surpassing the 139-day mission by the Soyuz 29 crew in 1978.

 Legacy

-Years later, a similar scenario of crew return was required in 2022-23.
-As Soyuz MS-22, due a coolant leak in external radiator, was unable to perform crew return, it returned uncrewed with cargo, instead of crew, like Soyuz 32 and Soyuz MS-23 was launched unmanned like Soyuz 34 as a replacement, to return the MS-22 crew.
+Years later, a similar scenario of crew return was required in 2022.
+As Soyuz MS-22 was unable to perform crew return due a coolant leak in external radiator, it returned uncrewed with cargo instead of crew like Soyuz 32, and Soyuz MS-23 was launched unmanned with cargo like Soyuz 34 as a replacement to return the crew.